 The skin around your nipples may start to get darker if you’re pregnant.
 Some women will also have a discharge from nipples (early milk production).
 This can happen early in the pregnancy.
-It will be green or milky in color.
+It’ll be milky in color.

 Dr. Katayune Kaeni, a psychologist specializing in maternal mental health, says you shouldn’t speculate or comment on whether or not you think a woman’s pregnant.

-Bustillo agrees, saying, “It would be dangerous to ask based on weight gain if someone’s pregnant.
+Bustillo agrees: “It would be dangerous to ask based on weight gain if someone’s pregnant.
 There are too many reasons people gain or lose weight.”

-In situations like public transportation, it’s OK to be courteous and offer a seat to someone.
+In situations such as public transportation, it’s OK to be courteous and offer a seat to someone.
 You can do this without asking if a woman is pregnant.